Niranjankumar-c/DeepLearning-PadhAI/DeepLearning_Materials/2_OverFitting_Regularization_NeuralNetworks/README.md

 # Activation Functions and Weight Initialisation Methods

-This repository contains the code for analyzing the effect of activations and weight initialisation methods on deep neural network.
+This repository contains the code for analyzing how regularization helps to address the problem of overfitting in deep neural network.

 ## Outline of the Notebook
-* Setup Packages
-* Generate data
-* Write a feedforward class
-* Analyze the activation functions and weight initialization methods

-## Methodology
-The way we analyze the effect of activations and weight initialisation methods on deep neural network is, first we will generate non-linearly separable data with two classes and write our simple feedforward neural network that supports all the activation functions and weight initialization methods.
-Then compare the different scenarios using loss plots
+1. L2 norm and loading datasets
+2. Modifying our FF Class
+3. Use more complex models to reduce bias
+4. Demonstrate overfitting for very large models
+5. Use L2 regularisation for preventing overfitting
+6. Use noise on training data for preventing overfitting
+7. Exercises

 ## Jump into code